freds0/SpleeterAudioProcessing/README.md

-# Audio Processing with MOISES API
+# Audio Processing with Spleeter API

 This python script executes an audio processing pipeline to extract and normalize audio segments from songs.

 The script consists of several audio processing steps including:

-- Extraction of vocals and transcriptions using the Moises API
+- Extraction of vocals using the Spleeter API
 - Conversion of audio files to the wav format
 - Silence removal
 - Building of target audio segments